Layr-Labs/eigenlayer-contracts/docs/core/accounting/SharesAccountingEdgeCases.md

 }
 ```

 `depositShares` are the staker’s shares $s_n$ in storage.
-We know this can at max be 1e38 - 1 as this is the max total shares we allow in a strategy.
-$l_n ≤ 1e18$ and $m_n ≤ 1e18$ as they are montonically decreasing values.
-So a `mulWad` of the `slashingFactor` operation should never result in a overflow, it will
-always result in a smaller or equal number.
+We know this can at max be 1e38 - 1 as this is the max total shares we allow in a strategy. $l_n ≤ 1e18$ and $m_n ≤ 1e18$ as they are montonically decreasing values.
+So a `mulWad` of the `slashingFactor` operation should never result in a overflow, it will always result in a smaller or equal number.
-The question now comes to `depositShares.mulWad(dsf.scalingFactor())` and whether this term will overflow a uint256.
-Let's examine the math behind this more below.

-The function `SlashingLib.updateDepositScalingFactor` is doing the below calculation.
+The question now comes to `depositShares.mulWad(dsf.scalingFactor())` and whether this term will overflow a `uint256`.
+Let's examine the math behind this.
+The function `SlashingLib.update` performs the following calculation:

 $$
 k_{n+1} =\frac{s_n k_n l_n m_n + d_n}{(s_n+d_n)l_nm_n}
 $$

-Now lets just do some analysis on k in this equation \
-Assumptions:
+Assuming:
 - $k_0 = 1$
 - 0 < $l_0$ ≤ 1 and is monotonically decreasing but doesn’t reach 0
 - 0 < $m_0$ ≤ 1 and is monotonically decreasing but doesn’t reach 0